 The political instability of Italy during the middle ages has left its countryside and cities full of testaments to this turbulent time period.
-While the familiar castle formations are found throughout Italy, the range of castles, forts, towers and walls date from pre-Roman times all the way to the state-of-the-art “star” forts of the gunpowder era.
+Castle formations are found throughout Italy, and they range in age from pre-Roman times to the gunpowder era.

 Both young and old will enjoy exploring these examples of military might, with some restored to their former glory and others still occupied by their noble families.
-Some castles are far too ruined to be safely explored and should be viewed from a distance, but there are others that not only allow a visit but allow you to stay overnight.
+Some castles are far too ruined to be safely explored and should be viewed from a distance, but there are others that not only allow a visit, but also to stay overnight.
 Medieval buffs and children would enjoy a visit to one of the castles that offer period performances such as banquets, balls and jousts.

 The Castles of Italy: The North

 The north of Italy had the unenviable job of defending the mountain passes and the fertile river valleys from the constant threat of invasion.
-In order to defend their holdings from invading armies and rival families, the nobility built castles all over Northern Italy.
-Today some are in ruin but many have been restored to either their original design or fanciful 19th century creations.
+In order to defend their holdings from invading armies and rival families, the nobility built castles all over the area.
+Today some are in ruin, but many have been restored to either their original design or following fanciful 19th century creations.
 Either way there are still dozens, if not hundreds of castles in the regions of Valle d’Aosta, Lombardy and Trentino worth visiting.

 In Lombardy, the Dukes of Milan are responsible for the impressive Castello Sforzesco located in the heart of the city.
-Named for the powerful Sforza Dukes that ruled Lombardy, the castle was demolished, rebuilt and restored several times.
-Over time the Duchy and its palace passed through French, Spanish and Austrian noble families, each using it for their own purposes, from a palace to an impregnable fortress.
-The castle was nearly demolished by rebelling citizens of Milan but restored to its former glory after Italian unification - including its distinctive round towers.
+Named for the powerful Sforza Dukes that ruled the region, the castle was demolished, rebuilt and restored several times.
+Over time, the Duchy and its palace passed through French, Spanish and Austrian noble families, each using it for their own purposes, from a palace to an impregnable fortress.
+The castle was nearly demolished by rebelling citizens of Milan, but restored to its former glory after Italian unification - including its distinctive round towers.
 Today the castle is a popular tourist attraction and has several permanent museum exhibits including Ancient and Renaissance art.

 High in the Tyrol is Castle Churburg, home to the Trapp family for the last 500 years and allows visits during the spring and summer.
-This 13th century castle was turned into a sumptuous residence by the time of the Renaissance and today still retains that appearance inside and out.
-The interior has well preserved rooms and halls including its signature arcades; it’s columns and arches decorated with the family trees of the castle‘s owners.
-Churburg is also home to the world’s largest private collection of arms and armor as well as the oldest surviving suit of armor, dating to 1365.
+This 13th century castle was turned into a sumptuous residence by the time of the Renaissance, and today still retains that appearance inside and out.
+The interior has well preserved rooms and halls including its signature arcades; its columns and arches are decorated with the family trees of the castle‘s owners.
+Churburg is also home to the world’s largest private collection of arms and armors, as well as the oldest surviving suit of armor, dating to 1365.
 The surrounding countryside allows for visits to alpine villages, high meadows and mountain hikes.

-In the heart of the ancient city of Verona lies it’s red walled Castelvecchio, which along with the intact city walls, makes for an imposing scene.
-Like most castles in Italy every owner from the della Scala and Visconti families to the Venetian Republic and even Napoleon left their mark on the castle.
-Today visitors can take a walk along the fortified Ponte Scaligero or view medieval sculpture, weapons and works by Veronese artists within the castle museum.
+In the heart of the ancient city of Verona lies it’s red walled Castelvecchio which, along with the intact city walls, makes for an imposing scene.
+Like most castles in Italy every owner from the Della Scala and Visconti families to the Venetian Republic, and even Napoleon left their mark on the castle.
+Today visitors can take a walk along the fortified Ponte Scaligero or view medieval sculptures, weapons and works by Veronese artists within the castle museum.

 The ruling d’Este family of Ferrara constructed an impressive display of power in the form of the Castello Estense.
 Not always popular with their citizens, the d’Este built their seat of authority to withstand both outside invasion as well as local uprisings.
 The centrally located castle is surrounded by a moat and four square towers and has an infamous dungeon used to house family enemies.
 By the 15th century the fortress was converted into a luxurious residence, complete with beautiful Renaissance frescoes adorning its Ducal chapel, game rooms and salons.